2025. 7. 3(Thu) - 4(Fri)

 Leem Boksoon

-Present – President, Busan International Cruise Institute
+President, Korea International Cruise Institute

 Lee Chulung

-School of Industrial and Management Engineering Professor
+Korea Universtiy School of Industrial and Management Engineering

 Present – Professor, Korea University & Director, AI Convergence Talent Development Program